ilushka/shell-script-template/README.md

 This is a template that I use (mostly) for creating build scripts.

-It supports two types of **commands**: single and grouped.
+It supports two types of commands: *single* and *grouped*.
 Single commands look like `./script.sh command` and grouped commands look like `./script.sh group command`.

 The script should work on a purely POSIX shell, but it has not been rigorously tested.